Get all the latest data for Punta Cana?

 Which amenities increase rent the most in Punta Cana?

-The top five amenities that increase rent the most in Punta Cana are backup power or inverter systems, pool and security with gated access, beach proximity or beach club access, parking with elevator, and fast reliable internet.
+The five amenities that usually increase rent the most in Punta Cana are beach access, gated security, pool, reliable A/C, and strong furnishing with fast internet.

 In our property pack covering the real estate market in Punta Cana, we cover what are the best investments a landlord can make.